psemdel/py-trading-bot/docs/installation_guide.md

 # Start the bot
 Click on start_bot.sh
-Not the admin panel from Django that allows creating finance products.
+Note the admin panel from Django that allows creating finance products.